Core Rules

 Masterwork equipment is rarer and more expensive than regular gear, but also more reliable and effective.
 Its exceptional qualities can provide assistance when they apply to an action, similar to a Setup Action.

-This bonus stacks with other sources of bonus dice, but you can only receive it from one piece of gear per roll.
 If you have multiple masterwork items that apply to a single roll, they don’t stack.

 The Dice of Fate